 Many brands experience gradual growth, where sales are fairly consistent but volume steadily increases over time.
-They might not have an overnight success story, but they see smaller spikes during the holidays, when they launch promotions, or from smaller scale coverage.
+They might not have an overnight success story, but they see smaller spikes during the holidays, when they launch flash sales, or as a result of smaller scale coverage.

 There may be a subscription component to the business that brings in recurring revenue, it might be a lifestyle brand that impacts consumers’ day-to-day, or even a company selling products for a niche group of people.
 This type of growth is calculated, picking up more traction over time.

 Brands grow at this pace for many reasons, whether it’s by choice (e.g., they have concerns about maintaining the quality of the product or there is a long or complex production process), or the business is simply not taking off at a rapid speed.